IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> faspex package recv 125 --recipient='*dropbox_name'
 ```

-if `id` is set to `ALL`, then all packages are downloaded, and if option `once_only`is used, then a persistency file is created to keep track of already downloaded packages.
+If `id` is set to `ALL`, then all packages are downloaded, and if option `once_only`is used, then a persistency file is created to keep track of already downloaded packages.

 ### Sending a Package

 The command is `faspex package send`.
 Package information (title, note, metadata, options) is provided in option `delivery_info`.
-The contents of `delivery_info` is directly the contents of the `send` v3 [API of Faspex 4](https://developer.ibm.com/apis/catalog/aspera--aspera-faspex-client-sdk/API%20v.3:%20Send%20Packages).
+The content of `delivery_info` is directly the contents of the `send` v3 [API of Faspex 4](https://developer.ibm.com/apis/catalog/aspera--aspera-faspex-client-sdk/API%20v.3:%20Send%20Packages).

 Example: